University of Sydney Quadrangle

 Built between 1854 and 1966 in the Victorian Academic Gothic Revival architectural style, the Quadrangle was designed and developed by numerous contributors including Edmund Blacket, James Barnet, and Leslie Wilkinson.
 The original building included the Great Hall and was constructed between 1855 and 1862.
 Construction on the quadrangle began in 1854, it had four sides by 1926, and was completed in 1966 after several stages of development.
 The Quadrangle comprises the Great Hall, MacLaurin Hall, Faculty of Arts office and the Nicholson Museum.
 MacLaurin Hall was constructed from 1902 to 1904 and was designed by Walter Liberty Vernon.
 The building is mostly constructed of Sydney sandstone and is unique in the Australian architectural landscape.
 At the time of its completion, the Quadrangle was 'the largest public building in the colony.'
-The main entrance – constructed first along with the Great Hall – is underneath the clock tower, which holds one of only two carillons in Australia.
+The main entrance – constructed first along with the Great Hall – is underneath the clock tower, which holds one of only three carillons in Australia.

 The traditional Indigenous owners of the land on which the Quadrangle was built are the Cadigal and Wangal tribes of the Eora people.

 Robert Strachan Wallace, the university's vice chancellor from 1928 to 1947, upon taking up his position found the quadrangle to be "overgrown, and the grounds beyond...in much worse repair".
 He embarked on a restoration program, for which he became known as the "building vice chancellor".